Apple, Google, Facebook speak out against Trump's muslim ban

 Computer & Communications Industry Association

-The CCIA is a prominent lobbying group whose members include Amazon, Facebook, Google, Yahoo, eBay, chipmaker Nvidia, Firefox maker Mozilla.
+The CCIA is a prominent lobbying group whose members include Amazon, Facebook, Google, Yahoo, eBay, chipmaker Nvidia and Firefox maker Mozilla.

 We are concerned by the continuing confusion over the Administration's immigration order covering both visa holders and refugees.
 We appreciate the checks and balances of our judicial system, but the disregard for legal norms and due process shown by the Administration in issuing this order is alarming.